syed-shubha/Gauss-seidel-for-load-flow-analysis/readme.txt

 Now run main.m and give your preferences there (such as base power, tolerance, accelaration factor)

 After that you will get two output created/ rewrited in this directory named 'Final_Bus_data.csv' and 'Final_line_data.csv'

-**** There are some sample folders such as 'input files 1', 'input files 2'.
-Each folder contains different sets of input files each named bus_data.csv and line_data.csv
-**  You can copy them and paste in current directory (where main.m is located) by replacing the old ones.